ronen567/just-the-docs/docs/blog-page-1.md

 Machine Learning algorithms on the other hand, led to a breakthrough in such detection, recognition and generally speaking classification tasks, and in plenty othere problems, just ot list some: text recognition, voice recognition, customers targeting, chess playing, etc.

 Machine Learning algorithms, tackels this problems with a totally different approach.
-Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, is sketched in the 2 figures below.
+Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, it by determining a maximum likelihood parametric model, which can predict the expected output based on the given input.
+Such a system is sketched in Figure 3.
+The idea presented in that sketch is of a 2 phase operation:

-Figure 1: Machine Learning Model
+1. Training
+2. Noraml Data

 Figure 3: Machine Learning system's outlines

 ![Supervised learning outlines](../assets/images/supervised/Outlines of Machine Learning System Model.svg)

-The idea is to have 2 phases of operations:
-1. Training
-2. Noraml Data

 During the Training phase, the input data set consists of 'labled data'.
 That means, each element of the data set is labeled with the expected output.
 For example, in the cat detection algorithm, the training data set would consist of many pictures, each labeld as 'Cat' or 'Not a Cat".
 Accordingly, Traning phase goal is to determine the coefficients for the selected prediction model function: